ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 {: caption="Table 4.
 Information about the methods that can be adopted to monitor CF resource logs in {{site.data.keyword.cloud_notm}}" caption-side="top"}

 Another consideration is the restriction that you can apply to users to control access to view logs in a logging instance.
 You can use [IAM to manage users and their access to view logs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-iam).
-* When you use the method of a single logging instance to host playform service logs, all logs from CF resources that run on that region are available for view through the instance.
+* When you use the method of a single logging instance to host platform service logs, all logs from CF resources that run on that region are available for view through the instance.
 Any user with a service role `viewer` can see any log entries.
 * When you use the method of sending CF app logs to a custom logging instance, users with a service role `viewer` can only see logs from CF app logs that are configured to stream logs to this logging instance.
 In both cases, users can also view logs from other sources that you might have configured to forward logs to the instance.